box/box-python-sdk-gen/docs/chunked_uploads.md

 - folder_id `str`
   - The ID of the folder to upload the new file to.
 - file_size `int`
-  - The total number of bytes of the file to be uploaded
+  - The total number of bytes of the file to be uploaded.
 - file_name `str`
-  - The name of new file
+  - The name of new file.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.